htg1009/smac/README.md

 used to animate simulations that have data defined in the highway scenario format.
 Carmma is executed by typing in the command "Carmma".
-Carmma is described in detail in the Carmma User's Manual, which is located at the PATH web site: http://www.path.berkeley.edu(SmartAHS Project).
+Carmma is described in detail in the Carmma User's Manual, which is located at the PATH web site: http://www.path.berkeley.edu(SmartAHSProject).

 Source Code for SMAC, Posvel, Hwydata and Carmma